;Skip to main content

 This region boasts some very large metropolitan areas and cities as well as some beautiful natural features and the coastline along the Atlantic Ocean.
 Nine of the original thirteen colonies are in this region, so there is a lot of history and important historical sites to visit.
 The nation's capital, Washington, D.C., is also in the Northeast Region.
 The northern part of this region shares a border with Canada, specifically the provinces of New Brunswick, Quebec and Ontario.
 Two of the Great Lakes, Lake Erie and Lake Ontario, are also bordering this region and Niagara Falls is right between them on the Niagara River.
 In Maine, you will find Acadia National Park, the only national park in the Northeast Region.
 In New Hampshire, you can visit the White Mountain National Forest and White Mountain area with attractions like the Conway Scenic Railroad, Mount Washington Cog Railway, Story Land amusement park and the Cannon Mountain Aerial Tramway.
 Massachusetts is home to Boston and the Freedom Trail route.
 The smallest state, Rhode Island, is also known as "The Ocean State," and has a lot of beaches along the Atlantic shoreline.
 Vermont is very well-known for the stunning fall foliage and is a popular place for leaf-peepers.
 You can also visit the Ben and Jerry's Factory Tour and Ice Cream Shop in Vermont.
 New York is home to the most populated city in the United States, New York City, and the many sights there, including the Statue of Liberty and Ellis Island, Central Park, Times Square and the Empire State Building.
 Upstate New York has a variety of outdoor features, waterfalls, lakes and state parks such as Letchworth, Watkins Glen and Finger Lakes State Parks.
 Visit New Jersey for many fun boardwalks and the Delaware Water Gap National Recreation Area.
 Connecticut has a great historical seaport village area to visit, Mystic Seaport, and the Mystic Aquarium and Institution for Exploration.
 In Delaware, visit the coastal preserve and old military base Cape Henlopen State Park and Delaware Seashore State Park.
 You can visit Baltimore and the Inner Harbor in Maryland and the National Aquarium.
 Pennsylvania also has a lot of sights and attractions, you can visit Philadelphia and the Liberty Bell or Hershey Park family theme park.
 Also in Pennsylvania, you can visit Presque Isle State Park, a peninsula along the Lake Erie shoreline or Valley Forge National Historical Park or Gettysburg National Military Park.

-You'll find 63 KOA Campgrounds in this region!
+You'll find 61 KOA Campgrounds in this region!
 Wherever your journey takes you - you'll be near a KOA for that reliable and dependable camping location you've come to trust.
+Interested in exploring the region in depth?
+Learn more about our KOA Rewards program to save on your next adventure.

 The Southeast Region has a humid, sub-tropical climate, with hot and humid summers and mild to cold winters.
 In the northern part of the region, Virginia often receives snow in the winter as well as the higher elevations in North Carolina.
 While most of Florida is in the same climate, the southern point does have a tropical climate, with hot temperatures throughout the year with only two seasons, wet and dry.
 Due to the favorable climate, camping is available later in the year or even year-round in this region.
 Snowbirds make their way to this region in the winter months to enjoy the warm weather and amenities offered by a KOA campground.

 There is a lot to explore in the Southeast Region, and with the climate being so favorable throughout the year, you will find plenty of opportunities and locations to stay in the area to really enjoy it all.
 There are beaches and coastline surrounding the entire region as it is bordered by the Gulf of Mexico to the south and the Atlantic Ocean to the east.
 Florida is home to three national parks, Dry Tortugas, Everglades and Biscayne National Parks.
 There are numerous places to explore wetlands, the shoreline or underwater habitats at these parks.
 Florida also offers a lot of amusement parks in the Orlando area, including Walt Disney World Resort, Universal Studios and SeaWorld.
 Key West and Miami are other popular destinations.
 While visiting Georgia, make a stop at the Georgia Aquarium.
 In Alabama, visit Gulf State Park along the Gulf of Mexico's shores.
 South Carolina coastline boasts the cities of Charleston and Myrtle Beach among others.
 In the middle of South Carolina, you can visit Congaree National Park, which has the largest old-growth cypress trees left along the eastern United States.
-Straddling the borders of Tennesee and North Carolina is Great Smoky Mountains National Park, the most visited National Park in the United States.
+Straddling the borders of Tennessee and North Carolina is Great Smoky Mountains National Park, the most visited National Park in the United States.
 In Virginia, you can visit the historic Jamestown Settlement and Colonial Williamsburg, Virginia Beach and coastal areas or Shenandoah National Park and the Appalachian Trail in the western part of the state.
+Tennessee is known for its music contribution and scene in both Nashville and Memphis.

-You'll find 74 KOA Campgrounds in this region!
+You'll find 91 KOA Campgrounds in this region!
 Wherever your journey takes you - you'll be near a KOA for that reliable and dependable camping location you've come to trust.
+Interested in exploring the region in depth?
+Learn more about our KOA Rewards program to save on your next adventure.

 Alaska has a variable climate depending on the different areas of the state.
 Summer in Alaska is usually May through September, with May being the driest month.
 The KOA campgrounds in the Alaskan region are open during the May to September summer time frame and have all the amenities to make your Alaskan Region camping trip great.
 The winter months are approximately October through March, with snow and temperature variations depending on the area.
 Spring and fall are short seasons in this region with warm days yet cold nights.
 Some areas of this region receive very heavy snowfall in the winter while others receive very little.